jwodder/javaproperties/docs/index.rst

     tab character (ASCII 0x09), and the form feed character (ASCII 0x0C) count as whitespace.

-Leading whitespace on a line is ignored, but trailing whitespace is not.
+Leading whitespace on a line is ignored, but trailing whitespace (after stripping trailing newlines) is not.
 Lines whose first non-whitespace character is ``#`` or ``!`` (not escaped) are comments and are ignored.

 Entries can be extended across multiple lines by ending all but the last line with a backslash; the backslash, the line ending after it, and any leading whitespace on the next line will all be discarded.
 A backslash at the end of a comment line has no effect.
-A comment line after a line ending in a backslash is treated as part of a normal key-value entry, not as a comment.
+A comment line after a line that ends with a backslash is treated as part of a normal key-value entry, not as a comment.

 Occurrences of ``=``, ``:``, ``#``, ``!``, and whitespace inside a key or value
 are escaped with a backslash.
 In addition, the following escape sequences are